sbt/sbt-native-packager/src/sphinx/formats/docker.rst

     * ``DockerChmodType.Custom``: Custom argument provided by the user.

   ``dockerAdditionalPermissions``
     Additional permissions typically used to give ``chmod +x`` rights for the executable files.
-By default generated Bash scripts are given ``DockerChmodType``.
+By default generated Bash scripts are given ``DockerChmodType.UserGroupPlusExecute``.

   ``dockerVersion``
     The docker server version.
 Used to leverage new docker features while maintaining backwards compatibility.